- Hilton Head

 - Maintenance policies

-As soon as you think you've identified "the one", begin the reservation process.
-Remember that most rental contracts require a significant rental deposit and/or security deposit to cover the rental owner.
+Once you believe you've found "the one", start the reservation process.
+Do not forget that most rental contracts require a substantial rental deposit and/or security deposit to safeguard the vacation rental owner.

-Put the rental manager's contact information into your smart phone and wallet for quick access to answers during your visit.
+Put the property manager's contact information into your phone and wallet for convenient access to answers throughout your visit.

 During your Stay

-- Remember to be a good neighbor. .
-Respecting late-night quiet hours and vehicle parking restrictions can make a vacation much more relaxing.
+- Please remember to respect your nearby neighbors.
+Residents will probably be as friendly to you as you are respectful of them.
+Respecting late-night quiet hours and vehicle parking regulations can make a trip much more relaxing.

 - Enjoy your stay!
-Make sure you protect the rental owner (and your things!) by keeping the vacation home locked up when you are away, exactly like you would at home.
+Remember to protect the owner (and your stuff!) by keeping the property locked up when you are away, exactly like you would in your own home.

-- Once your things are all out, do a walk-through of the rental to be certain no damage occurred during your remain.
-We suggest walking through with the property manager wherever possible (often this isn't possible)..
+- As soon as your things are all out, do a walk-through of the rental to make sure that no property damage occurred in the course of your remain.
+Whenever possible, do this walk-out assessment with the property manager present.
 If the property owner is not available, remember to take photos of the property to record its condition.